ShashComandur/resonance-system/README.md

 shashcomandur.com

 # About
-I wanted to create an series of pieces to commemorate my five favorite albums of all time.
+I wanted to create an series of pieces to commemorate my favorite albums of all time.
 These albums, in ranked order, are as follows:

 1. [Noisia - Outer Edges](https://open.spotify.com/album/73TmwDD6mBOZh6sF9sKXZo?si=sEck0GHTSfG60NGug_0tPQ)